almas-aisin/disaster_response_pipeline/README.md

 ### 2.3.
 Flask Web App

 - Shows statictics about disasters
-- Classifies the message in several categories.
+- Classifies the message in several categories

 <a id='files'></a>